 Do you use either propane or diesel as a primary or backup power source at your remote sites?
 If you do, you know that running out of fuel has major consequences.

 So, you need fuel tank monitoring equipment that monitors your fuel levels in near-real-time.
-It sends you low-fuel alarms.
-It even toggles between tanks when one is running dry.
+It should send you low-fuel alarms, and it should even toggle between tanks when one is running dry.

 The NetGuardian LPG Controller gives you maximum control over propane/diesel distribution and vessel management.
 This small device is ideal for remotely managing up to 5 liquid propane gas or diesel fuel systems from a single piece of equipment.

 The LPG Controller provides accurate and up-to-date readings to help you easily avoid preventable propane outages.
 It uses advanced analog fuel sensor technology like Rochester tank gauges.
 This RTU can also be used for diesel by simply connecting the appropriate tank level sensors.